Constitution and Bylaws

 - FUND-RAISING: A duty of the Executive Director and his/her staff.

 - EDUCATION: to oversee the FPMRS Fellowship “Match” Program and fellowship educational programs for SUFU.
-The Chairperson, nominated by the President and approved by the Executive Committee may name other committee members in consultation with the President.
-The term is 2 years, renewable by the incoming or standing president with the approval of the EC, once in succession.
+The Chairperson, previously a Member At Large member, nominated by the President and approved by the Executive Committee may name other committee members in consultation with the President.
+The term is 2 years, renewable once by the incoming or standing president with the approval of the EC, once in succession.

-- RESIDENCY EDUCATION: To interact with the American Board of Urology (ABU)and Society of University Urologist (SUU) as well as direct residency education matters for SUFU.
-The Chairperson, nominated by the President on the basis of interaction with SUU and ABU, and approved by the Executive Committee may name other committee members in consultation with the President.
-The term is 2 years, renewable by the incoming or standing president with approval of the EC once in succession.
+- RESIDENCY EDUCATION: To interact with the American Board of Urology (ABU)and Society of Academic Urology (SAU) as well as direct residency education matters for SUFU.
+The Chairperson, previously a Member At Large member, nominated by the President on the basis of interaction with SAU and ABU, and approved by the Executive Committee may name other committee members in consultation with the President.
+The term is 2 years, renewable once by the incoming or standing president with approval of the EC once in succession.

 - HEALTH POLICY: To provide advice regarding coding, reimbursement, legislative issues, clinical practice guidelines, practice parameters, and quality and safety initiatives for the SUFU membership, and to identify and develop statements, as needed.
-Chairperson, nominated by the President and approved by the Executive Committee may name other committee members in consultation with the President.
-Term is 2 years, renewable by the incoming or standing president with the approval of the EC.
+Chairperson, previously a Member At Large member, nominated by the President and approved by the Executive Committee The Committee will include the ad hoc FDA liaison, AUGS Coding Committee Liaison, AUGS Quality Committee Liaison, SUFU Representative to the PPC and up to four SUFU members who hold full membership and are in good standing.
+Committee members will be nominated by the Chairperson and approved by the Executive Committee.
+The term for committee members will be 2 years, once renewable.
+Term for the Chair is 2 years, renewable once by the incoming or standing president with the approval of the EC.

 - AWARD: This Committee determines the annual winners of the Zimskind, SUFU Lifetime Achievement, SUFU Distinguished Service Award and other awards.
 The Chairperson will be the most past, past president of SUFU and therefore will have a maximum term of 2 years.
 The SUFU President will appoint other individuals to this committee subject to approval of the EC whose terms are renewable on an annual basis.
 Potential award nominees will be presented to the Executive Committee for approval.

-- COMMUNICATION/WEBSITE: This Committee will be comprised of a Chairperson and two subcommittees: one that will be responsible for monthly newsletters, and one that will monitor and update the website on a quarterly basis.
+- COMMUNICATION/WEBSITE: This Committee will be comprised of a Chairperson, previously a Member At Large member, and two subcommittees: one that will be responsible for monthly newsletters, and one that will monitor and update the website on a quarterly basis.
 The Subcommittees will work under the direction of the Chairperson.
 The Chairperson has the discretion to implement additional subcommittees of the Communication/Website Committee as needed.
-The Chairperson is nominated by the President, and is subject to approval by the Executive Committee.
+The Chairperson is nominated by the President and is subject to approval by the Executive Committee.
 The Chairperson will designate individuals to serve on the Communication subcommittees on an ad-hoc basis subject to approval of the Executive Committee, whose terms are one year renewable.
-The term of the Chairperson is 2 years, renewable by the incoming or standing president with the approval of the Executive Committee.
+The term of the Chairperson is 2 years, renewable once by the incoming or standing president with the approval of the Executive Committee.

 - YOUNG SUFU MEMBER: The Young SUFU Member Committee will engage early career SUFU members in SUFU leadership activities and foster development for future leadership roles in the society.
-SUFU members who have completed residency or fellowship training in Urology and are more than 2 years but less than 10 years post training are eligible for membership on the committee.
+SUFU Full Members who are in good standing and are more than 2 years but less than 10 years post training are eligible for membership on the committee.
 The Committee will be composed of 10 voting members.
-Successive members will be nominated by the sitting Young SUFU Member committee to replace the members rotating off, subject to approval by the Committee Chair and the SUFU EC.
+Successive members will be nominated by the sitting Young SUFU Member committee, nominated by a member of SUFU, or self nominated to replace the members rotating off, subject to approval by the Committee Chair and the SUFU EC.
 No more than one committee member from a single institution or practice shall be permitted on the committee at the same time.
 The term is two years once renewable.
 One committee member, selected by the committee and approved by the EC, will serve as chair.
-The term is three years, once renewable.
+The term is two years, non- renewable.
 A member-at large will be appointed by the President to serve as a non-voting advisor/liaison.
 In the event that a committee member or chair surpasses the 10-year post-training period, they shall be allowed to finish their term on the committee or as chair.

 - SUFU HISTORY COMMITTEE: The SUFU History committee will prepare and maintain an accurate history of the Society and keep records pertinent to its history.
 Prepare for publication including electronic publications, any historical issues relative to the Society and present it to the Executive Committee for approval as well as arrange for a eulogy of members who have made outstanding contributions to the Society at the annual meeting, as requested by the EC.
 The Chairperson is a regular member of SUFU, nominated by the President and is subject to approval by the Executive Committee.
 The Chair may appoint up to two additional committee members who are regular SUFU members, on an ad-hoc basis subject to approval by the President, to assist with Committee duties.